lwindolf/lzone-cheat-sheets/Cheat Sheets/Scripting/Bash Regex.md

         echo "Hour ${BASH_REMATCH[1]} Minute ${BASH_REMATCH[2]}"
     fi

-**Variant \#2:** Actually using "expr" can much simpler especially when only on value is to be extracted:
+**Variant \#2:** Actually using "expr" can be much simpler especially when only one value is to be extracted:

     hour=$(expr match "$string" '2013:06:23 \([0-9]\+\)')